 Is the Bible’s prediction about a thousand years of peace on earth real?
-What will the Millennium mean for you?
+What is the Millennium, and what will Jesus’ 1,000-year reign mean for you?

 Let’s take a look at those passages that speak of a “thousand years.”